Limit geometry of complete projective special real manifolds: Proof of Theorem

 We need to show that for all $|b|<\frac{\sqrt{10}}{12}$, $\max\limits_{\{s^2 + u^2 + w^2=1\}}P_3\left(\left(\begin{smallmatrix}s\\ u\\ w\end{smallmatrix}\right)\right)\leq \frac{2}{3\sqrt{3}}$.
-This is equivalent to showing that for all $p=(p_s,p_u,p_w)^T\in\mathbb{R}^3\setminus{0}$ solving
+This is equivalent to showing that for all $p=(p_s,p_u,p_w)^\mathrm{T}\in\mathbb{R}^3\setminus{0}$ solving

 $p$ has Euclidean norm of at least $1$, that is $\|p\|\geq 1$.
 This follows from the homogeneity of $P_3$.
-With the help of a computer algebra system\footnote{This is a recommendation by the author to preserve ones sanity.}, e.g. Maple, we find that for $|b|>0$ the solution set of equation \eqref{eqn_sqrt2_example_crit_points} in $\mathbb{R}^3\setminus\{0\}$ is given by
+With the help of a computer algebra system, e.g. Maple, we find that for $|b|>0$ the solution set of equation \eqref{eqn_sqrt2_example_crit_points} in $\mathbb{R}^3\setminus\{0\}$ is given by

 where

 The first two points in the above solution set \eqref{eqn_solution_set_sqrt2_dim2} are of Euclidean norm $1$.
 Note that this implies by the homogeneity of $P_3$ and equation \eqref{eqn_sqrt2_example_crit_points} that $\max\limits_{\{s^2 + u^2 + w^2=1\}}P_3\left(\left(\begin{smallmatrix}s\\ u\\ w\end{smallmatrix}\right)\right)\geq \frac{2}{3\sqrt{3}}$, so if $\mathcal{H}$ is closed it is also singular at infinity, cf. Lemma \ref{lem_sing_at_infty_iff_max_cond}.
 For $\mathcal{H}$ being closed it remains to verify that for all $|b|<\frac{\sqrt{10}}{12}$,